kvangent/dotfiles/README.md

-# kpvangent dev-env files
+# kpvangent's dotfiles

-Collection of files used to maintain my development enviroment.
+Collection of files used in my environments.